Blesnick/etransact-assessment/README.md

-# Vendease Test Automation
+# Etransact Test Automation

-This project contains automated UI and API test cases for Vendease, implemented using Cypress with the Cucumber framework.
+This project contains automated UI and API test cases for Etransact, implemented using Cypress with the Cucumber framework.

 ## Table of Contents